Do graph neural network states contain graph properties?: Results

 \subsection{ClinTox Molecular}

-As expected, the GIN model outperform the other models with a test accuracy of 0.93 \cref{table:Clintoxperformance}.
-When looking at the corresponding linear probing performance in \cref{table:graph_properties_GIN}, we find that the highest scores are consistently yielded by the \textit{average degree}, the \textit{spectral radius}, the \textit{algebraic connectivity} and the \textit{density}, in that order.
+As expected, the GIN model outperform the other models with a test accuracy of 0.93 (\cref{table:Clintoxperformance} in the appendix).
+We find that the highest performance is consistently achieved by probes for the features of \textit{average degree}, the \textit{spectral radius}, the \textit{algebraic connectivity} and the \textit{density}, in that order (see \cref{table:graph_properties_GIN}).

 These findings validate our methodology on already known domain knowledge.
 Indeed, the average degree of atoms in a molecule provides a straightforward interpretation, as atoms with higher valencies are generally less stable and less biologically compatible.
 For instance, hydrogen with a valency of 1 and oxygen with a valency of 2 are more compatible with carbon-based molecules, whereas sulfur, with a valency of 6, is less favorable for biological systems ~\citep{komarnisky2003sulfur}.
 Therefore, the average degree serves as a useful indicator of molecular toxicity.
 Additionally, the spectral radius, often associated with molecular stability and reactivity, is another valuable graph property.
 Molecules with a lower spectral radius tend to be more stable, while those with a higher spectral radius may exhibit localized electron densities, increasing their reactivity.
-Using this property to predict molecular toxicity is a logical approach.
+Domain knowledge on molecular toxicity align with the GIN strategy.